ggabernet/scrnaseq-downstream/README.md

 > _J Hepatol._ 2021 Apr 16:S0168-8278(21)00244-0.
 > doi: 10.1016/j.jhep.2021.03.029.
 Epub ahead of print.
 PMID: 33872692.

-## single-cell DEG analysis for the MDR2 KO vs WT experiment
+## MDR2 KO vs WT experiment

-scRNAseq data analysis, using the Seurat package, of extracted liver cells from wild-type mice and mice with a MDR2 gene knock-out.
+Single-cell RNAseq data analysis, using the Seurat package, of extracted liver cells from wild-type mice and mice with a MDR2 gene knock-out.
 Contains conda environment `environment.yml` used for the analysis and Rmarkdown scripts.

-## single-cell DEG analysis for the TGR5 TG vs MDR2 KO experiment
+## TGR5 TG vs MDR2 KO experiment

-scRNAseq data analysis, using the Seurat package, of extracted liver cells from mice with a MDR2 gene knock-out and mice additionally with a TGR5 transgene overexpression.
+Single-cell RNAseq data analysis, using the Seurat package, of extracted liver cells from mice with a MDR2 gene knock-out and mice additionally with a TGR5 transgene overexpression.
 Contains conda environment `environment.yml` used for the analysis and Rmarkdown scripts.